frankmeza/frankmeza/src/pages/articles/2018-07-08---monoRepo/index.md

     switch (action.type) {
         // this is the type listened for case "SET_DATA":
-            // this is what is returned to the state tree,
-            // only simple replacements
-            return { ...state, data: action.data }
+            // this is the mutation to the state tree return { ...state, data: action.data }
         case "CLEAR_DATA":
             return INITIAL_STATE